 Drawbacks of This Savings Method

-Some experts have criticized the spend-to-save model as one that encourages consumption and spending money, since the more you spend, the more you save.
+One of the drawbacks of the spend-to-save model is that it encourages consumption and spending money, since the more you spend, the more you save.

 With this model, your child isn’t actually learning to make saving a priority, since the saving is happening automatically.